Igalia/balena-wpe/README.md

 How to set the `config.txt` is pretty well documented in the RaspberryPi official [documentation](https://www.raspberrypi.org/documentation/computers/config_txt.html).
-You can overwrite these settings in the balena dashboard setting variables in your environment using this prefix `RESIN_HOST_CONFIG_`.
+You can overwrite these settings in the balena dashboard setting variables in your environment using the prefix `RESIN_HOST_CONFIG_`.
 [Read more](https://balena.io/docs/configuration/advanced/#modifying-config-txt-remotely).

-Probably you will be interested in to set the GPU memory to a more suitable value for hardware accelerated graphics.
+Probably you will be interested in setting the GPU memory to a more suitable value for hardware accelerated graphics.

 | Key                                 | Value